 Whether you're looking to get in shape or train for your fastest marathon, the best running watches on the market will look and feel great on your wrist, while providing accurate tracking of how far you've gone and how fast you're going.
 They'll be easy to read at a glance on the go and navigate around when you're moving.

 These days, GPS tracking and heart rate monitoring are standard on nearly all running watches.
 Most of the best running watches also support other sports, such as cycling and hiking, and most are also water-resistant so they survive a rainstorm, or swim workout.
 Premium features are available for a price, whether it’s customized workouts based on personalized training data, music storage, more advanced smartphone capabilities, or a battery that will last for weeks instead of days.

 Sizes vary, too, with some watches better suited for smaller wrists or everyday use.
-We've selected the top devices in various categories, judging them based on ease of use, design, battery life, and availability of extra features.
+We've been running in all of the top devices in various categories, judging them based on ease of use, design, battery life, and availability of extra features.
 Read on to find the watches that came out on top.